agentmodels/agentmodels.org/chapters/2-webppl.md

 var table = {key: 1};
 var updatedTable = {key: table.key + 1};
-updatedTable;
+print(updatedTable);

+// Or use the library function *update*:

+var secondUpdatedTable = update(table, {key:10})
+print(secondUpdatedTable);
 ~~~~

 There are no `for` or `while` loops.
-Instead, use higher-order functions like WebPPL's builtin `map`, `filter` and `zip`:
+Instead, use higher-order functions like WebPPL's built-in `map`, `filter` and `zip`:

 ~~~~
 var ar = [1,2,3];

+// Don't do this:

 // for (var i = 0; i < ar.length; i++){
 //   print(ar[i]);
 // }

 // Instead of for-loop, use `map`: map(print, ar);
 ~~~~

-It is possible to use normal Javascript functions (which make internal use of side effects) in WebPPL.
+It is possible to use normal Javascript functions (which make *internal* use of side effects) in WebPPL.
 See the [online book](http://dippl.org/chapters/02-webppl.html) on the implementation of WebPPL for details (section "Using Javascript Libraries").

 ## WebPPL stochastic primitives

 ### Sampling from random variables

-WebPPL has a number of built-in functions for sampling from random variables (i.e. generating random numbers from a particular probability distribution).
-These will be familiar from scientific computing and probability theory.
+WebPPL has a number of built-in functions for sampling from random variables from different distributions.
+Many of these are found in scientific computing libraries.
 A full list of functions is in the WebPPL library [source](https://github.com/probmods/webppl/blob/dev/src/header.wppl).
-Try clicking the "Run" button repeatedly to get different random samples:
+Try clicking the "Run" button repeatedly to get different i.i.d. random samples:

 ~~~~
 print('Fair coins: ' + [flip(0.5), flip(0.5)]);